cuijiyao01/docker-k8s-training/kubernetes/exercise_08_network_policy.md

 Create the resource as usual with `kubectl create -f <your file>.yaml` and check its presence with `kubectl get networkpolicy`

 ## Step 2: Trying to connect, please wait ...
 Again, connect to the busybox pod you used in step 0 or spin up a new one.
 Run the same `wget` command and check the output.
-I

 As the network policy is in place now, it should report a timeout: `wget: download timed out`

 ## Step 3: Regain access
 To regain access you need to add the corresponding label to the pod from which you want to access the nginx service.
-The label has to math the `spec.ingress.from.podSelector.matchLabels` key-value pair specified in the network policy.
+The label has to match the `spec.ingress.from.podSelector.matchLabels` key-value pair specified in the network policy.

 Use `kubectl label ...` or add a `-l <key>=<value>` to the `run` command.
 Then connect again to the pod and run `wget`.
 It should give you the same result as in step 0.